grafana/agent/docs/sources/flow/reference/components/loki.process.md

 ##### Regex
 `regexReplaceAll` returns a copy of the input string, replacing matches of the Regexp with the replacement string.
-Inside the replacement string, `$` signs are interpreted as in Expand, so for instance $1 represents the first captured submatch.
+Inside the replacement string, `$` characters are interpreted as in Expand functions, so for instance, $1 represents the first captured submatch.

 `regexReplaceAllLiteral` returns a copy of the input string, replacing matches